Don’t just go agile. Be agile.

 - Break free from rigorous methods: Nobody should be pressured to function in some way (that’s Agile’s antithesis).
 Teams should instead be motivated to discover the way they work.
 There is a wide variety of agile approaches than merely advocating it to the team and making it a process.
 Make sure you adopt a mix based on your ever-changing organizational needs.

-Choose to be agile and not just following the agile business practices.
+Choose to be agile and not just follow the agile business practices.
 You can have the CloudShore solution to help you navigate the roadblocks you face.
-There are ways you can stay agile, but it will be great if you imbibe the agile ideology in everyday business life.
+There are ways you can stay nimble, but it will be great if you imbibe the agile ideology in everyday business life.